GMLC-TDC/HELICS/docs/developer-guide/continuous-integration.md

 ### PR tests and develop branch Tests

-Pull request tests run on every pull request to develop or master.
+Pull request tests run on every pull request to develop or main.
 In addition to the previous 4 tests 2 additional tests are run.

 - Clang 3.6: which is the oldest fully supported clang compiler, with boost 1.58 (Build only)
 - XCode 10.2